Product Tours: When to Use Which UI Pattern

 Done wrong though, and they’ll start feeling like a backseat driver.
 And no one likes a backseat driver.

-While there’s no "best" UI for all product tours, there are best use cases for popular design patterns.
+While there’s no "best" UI for all product tours, there are best use cases for popular onboarding flow design patterns.
 From modal windows to coach marks to action-driven tooltips, various UI patterns can be used effectively to engage users.

 The right UI pattern can turn an overbearing product tour into a helpful one.
 Maybe even a captivating one that fosters an immediate connection.